Shalford, Surrey: Notable residents

 Some claim that the author of The Pilgrim's Progress, John Bunyan, once lived in hiding in a cottage called Horn Hatch on Shalford Common and drew his inspiration from the fair held on the common and from the ancient route known as the Pilgrims' Way, which passes nearby, on its way to Canterbury.

 Lt.Col.
 Henry Haversham Godwin-Austen (1834–1923), topographer, geologist, naturalist and explorer who surveyed the Himalayan region, including K2, sometimes known as Mt.
 Godwin-Austen, for a time had an estate in Shalford.

 A watercolour sketch titled 'In Captain Pierrepont's Grounds' was painted by Anthony Devis (1729–1817) not long after Captain William Pierrepont of HMS Naiad acquired Shalford Manor in 1800.

 Brigadier George Roupell, a Victoria Cross recipient, died in Shalford in 1974.

-The Genesis, singer/drummer Phil Collins had a home in Shalford named Old Croft, where he wrote music which would end up on his first solo album Face Value, and also the Genesis album, Duke.
+The Genesis singer/drummer Phil Collins had a home in Shalford named Old Croft, where he wrote music which would end up on his first solo album Face Value, and also the Genesis album, Duke.

 Localities

 Peasmarsh

-The settlement of Peasmarsh on the west bank of the river Wey between Artington and Godalming is contained in the parish.
-It consists of a large retirement home; Astolat and Weyvern business parks which include a large Land Rover service centre, Volkswagen Commercial Vehicles, SMC Renault, Harley Davidson, IGuzzini Illuminazione (lights), Marchon UK, Maui Jim (eyeware companies), Integrian security, WHSmith plc and Efamol essential fatty acids, and Doble powertest HV testing and equipment; and four short residential roads close to the River Wey Navigation including Tilthams Green.
+The settlement of Peasmarsh on the left bank of the river Wey between Artington and Godalming is contained in the parish.
+It consists of a retirement home; Astolat and Weyvern business parks; and four short residential roads close to the River Wey Navigation including Tilthams Green.
 A woodland surrounding the rebuilt manor house, being higher up than most of the reclaimed marshland, is named Peas Marsh.
 A barn at Littlemarsh Farm, one at Tilthams Farm and Tilthams farmhouse are grade II listed.
-There is also a C of E church; St Michael's.
+There is a C of E church; St Michael's.
 The water meadows form the Wey Valley SSSI.